 Student work samples are an integral component of the process.
 The work samples are a representation of the development assessment carried out by teachers throughout each semester.
-Our teachers focus on providing students with descriptive feedback that is timely, purposeful and which clearly shows the student how they can further improve.
-At our school Learning Intentions and Success Criteria for learning are key components of lessons.
 Parents receive formal reports twice a year and have the opportunity to have formal interviews as well.
 Parents are also encouraged to communicate with teachers as the need arises.